Overgaden Neden Vandet 33: Terchel Hansen Leye's house and workshop

-The property was acquired by master cooper Terchel Hansen Leye (1703-1760) in 1745.
+The property was acquired by master cooper Terchel Hansen Leye (1703–1760) in 1745.
 He undertook a comprehensive renovation of the complex.
-In a fire insurance policy from 1747, it is described as a 7-bay, two storey brick building with wall dormer.
-The roof was clad with glazed tiles and topped by a gilded Weather vane.
+In a fire insurance policy from 1747, it is described as a seven-bay, two-storey brick building with wall dormer.
+The roof was clad with glazed tiles and topped by a gilded weather vane.
 The facade was decorated with stone portals around the gate and pilasters topped by sandstone capitals.
 Leye's property was listed in the new cadastre of 1756 as No. 152 in Christianshavn Quarter.

 Hans Caspersen

 The property was acquired by anchor smith Hans Caspersen in 1782.
-In 1782-83, Caspersen heightened the building with three floors.
+In 1782–83, he heightened the building with three floors.

 19th century

-In 1797, Caspersen sold the property to master ship builder Jørgen Hansen Koch (1745-1801) and his wife Anne Cathrine Volkersen (1758-1809).
-Their son was the later architect and court master builder Jørgen Hansen Koch (1787-1860).
+In 1797, Caspersen sold the property to master ship builder Jørgen Hansen Koch (1745–1801) and his wife Anne Cathrine Volkersen (1758–1809).
+Their son was the later architect and court master builder Jørgen Hansen Koch (1787–1860).
 The property was listed as No. 157 in the new cadastre of 1806.

 The property was home to 32 residents in three households at the 1840 census.
 Hans Christian Ley, a master tailor, resided on the first floor with his wife Johanne Marie Ley, their four children (aged 22 to 34), two brothers-in-laws, four sisters-in-law, a nephew and a maid.
-Carl Wilhelm Wiehe (1788-1867), secretary in the Kommercekollegiet, resided on the second floor with his wife Antoinette Liuise Wiehe, their four children (aged 10 t0 20), acting student August Eduard Hansen (1820-1874) and one maid.
+Carl Wilhelm Wiehe (1788–1867), secretary in the Kommercekollegiet, resided on the second floor with his wife Antoinette Liuise Wiehe, their four children (aged 10 t0 20), acting student August Eduard Hansen (1820–1874) and one maid.
 The eldest son was the actor Michael Wiehe.
 Niels Brock Perch, a tea merchant, resided on the third floor with his wife Axeline Kirstine Henriette Holm, their five children (aged 12 to 27), his sister Helene Perch, one male servant and one maid.
-The actor Mikael Wiehe (1820-1864) was still a resident of the building in 1843-1844.
+The actor Mikael Wiehe (1820–1864) was still a resident of the building in 1843–1844.